patrickfeeney03/project-landing-page/README.md

-This is a project done as part of The Odin Project.
+This is a project done as part of The Odin Project Foundations course.
-The Odin Project has web development courses.